hannaglad/measure_leaf_lesions/README.md

 Usage :
 `preprocessing.py input_directory output_directory label_fomat`

-`label_format` : Optional (default 1)
+label_format ;

-Set to `2` if you don't mind that images are all saved in individual directories instead of by host/replicate.
+* 1: Images are saved to folders by host/replicate
-This can help if you have labels like "extra_leaf_2"
+* 2: Images are saved to individual folers.
+Usefull for debugging, especially with labels like `extra-leaf-2`

 ### 2. measure_lesions.py